HR leader

 • Turnover hotspots: Identify specific departments or managers with higher-than-average attrition rates.

-• Engagement dips: Analyze pulse survey data for drops in sentiment regarding "workload" or "support."
+• Engagement dips: Analyze employee engagement survey data for drops in sentiment regarding "workload" or "support."

 • Internal mobility stagnation: A lack of movement can indicate employees are too exhausted to seek growth.